catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 **1.5)** Update the years of data to be processed in the ``etl_full.yml`` and ``etl_fast.yml`` settings files stored under ``src/pudl/package_data/settings`` in the PUDL repo.

-Note that you will also need to have your own working copies of the settings files that you edit throughout the process of integrating the new year of data.
+**1.6)** Update the settings files in your PUDL workspace to reflect the new years by running ``pudl_setup {path to your pudl_work directory} -c``.
+Don't worry, it won't remove any custom settings files you've added under a diffrent name.

 .. note::